fluree/docs.flur.ee/src/content/0.9.1/docs/schema/schema.md

 Both _attribute and _collection specs allow you to specify the contents of an attribute or a collection with a high level of control.
 Both attribute and collection specs are multi-cardinality references to `_fn`, and the `_fn/code` attribute may simply be true or false, or it can be statements, which resolves to true or false.
 Specs are evaluated for every entity that is updated within a collection or attribute.

-Attribute and collection specs are built using [database functions](#database-functions).
+Attribute and collection specs are built using [ledger functions](#ledger-functions).

 Spec | Description
 ---|---